prisma/prisma1/docs/1.7/04-Reference/02-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 - **Service name**: A descriptive name for your Prisma API.
 - **Stage**: The development stage of your cluster (e.g. `dev`, `staging`, `prod`).

 Note that the `endpoint` is actually required to deploy your Prisma API.
-However, if you don't specify it in `prisma.yml` before running `prisma deploy`, the CLI will use a wizard to prompt you with a few questions and add the `endpoint` to `prisma.yml` for you.
+However, if you don't specify it in `prisma.yml` before running `prisma1 deploy`, the CLI will use a wizard to prompt you with a few questions and add the `endpoint` to `prisma.yml` for you.

 #### Type